AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Get the color attributes using cURL

-In this example we are retrieving all the attributes assigned to the attribute set with an ID of 10.
-When reviewing the response, the attribute ID information will likely be in the middle.
+In this example, the entire attribute set with all the individual attributes is returned for attribute set 10.
+It can be long, hundreds of lines are not uncommon.
+When reviewing the response, the attribute ID for color will likely be in the middle.
 Expedite the search for these values by using grep or other methods to search the results.
 My response was near line 665 and is included in the following snippet from the JSON response.

 ```json
 ...